Vanitha Vijayakumar

+She has starred in several films, including Chandralekha (1995), Manikkam (1996), Hitler Brothers (1997), Devi (1999), Naan Rajavaga Pogiren (2013), MGR Sivaji Rajini Kamal (2015), Malli Pelli (2023), Aneethi (2023), Andhagan (2024) and Mrs & Mr (2025).

 Early life

+Vanitha was born on 5 October 1980 in Thanjavur district, Tamil Nadu, India.
 Vanitha is the eldest daughter of Tamil actor Vijayakumar and his second wife, Tamil actress Manjula.
-Vanitha has two younger sisters, Preetha and Sridevi, who are former actresses.
+Vanitha has two younger sisters, Preetha and Sridevi, who were former actresses.
 From his first marriage to Muthukannu Vellalar, Vijayakumar had three children.
-Actor Arun Vijay and former actress Kavitha are among her half-siblings.
+Actor Arun Vijay, Anitha and Kavitha are among her half-siblings.

-In September 2018, she had another public fallout with her family after she refused to leave a family property that she had initially rented for a shoot in Ashtalakshmi Nagar.
+In September 2018, she had a public fallout with her family after she refused to leave a family property that she had initially rented for a shoot in Ashtalakshmi Nagar.
 Her father, Vijayakumar, subsequently filed a police complaint against her.

 Career

 Debut in Tamil and Malayalam cinema (1995–1999)

 Vanitha made her acting debut opposite Vijay in Chandralekha (1995).
-Directed by Nambirajan, the film was shot in a small village and owing to the lack of caravans, Vanitha had to make use of basic conditions.
-The film opened to mixed reviews and eventually did not perform well at the box office, effectively curtailing Vanitha's career.
 Vanitha subsequently appeared alongside Rajkiran in Manikkam (1996), before moving on to act in the Malayalam film Hitler Brothers (1997) and Telugu devotional fantasy film Devi (1999).
-As film offers began to reduce, Vanitha worked as a costume designer for her sister Preetha's films, and then also worked as an assistant director to P. Vasu during the making of Kakkai Siraginilae (2000).
 After her first marriage to Akash, Vanitha quit the film industry.